donovan-h-parks/CompareM/README.md

 # CompareM

-[This project is in active development and not currently recommended for public use.]
+<b>[This project is in active development and not currently recommended for public use.]</b>

 CompareM is a comparative genomics tools.
 It provides statistics for individual genomes (e.g., GC content, coding density) and across groups of genomes (e.g., amino acid identity; core, dispensible, and unique gene sets).
+Emphasis has been placed on scalability to tens of thousands of genomes.
+The current functionality is currently planned:

+<i>Genome statistics:</i>
+* GC content
+* coding density
+* codon and amino acid usage
+* automatic identification of translation table
+* N50; maximum and mean scaffold/contig size; no. of scaffolds/contigs

+<i>Comparative statistics:</i>
+* calculation of the amino acid identity between genomes
+* identification of core, dispensible, and unique gene sets

+A number of auxillary tools are also provides which are often helpful within comparative genomic studies:
+* back-translate of amino acid alignments to nucleotides

 ## Install